+A Management Corporation Strata Title (MCST) is the management team that oversees a condominium or any property that has multiple owners and shared facilities.
 Not all facility management teams are equal.
-If you want to live in a condominium or work in office that stays well-maintained through the years, you better pick a good one.
+If you want to live in a condominium or work in an office that stays well-maintained through the years, you better choose a property with a professional MCST.

 What is the MCST?